microsoft/golazo/docs/templates.md

 - Acceptance criteria are concrete and testable.
 - Quality signals (tests, monitoring, docs) identified.
 - Design complexity understood or a spike precedes it.
-- Dependencies known and minimal; external waiting minimized.
+- Dependencies are known and minimal and external waiting is minimized.
 - Can be shepherded by a single person (pairing allowed) without being blocked on others.

 ---